Appdynamics/websphere-message-broker-extension/README.md

     For more details, please follow the IBM documentation mentioned here  http://www-01.ibm.com/support/knowledgecenter/SSMKHH_9.0.0/com.ibm.etools.mft.doc/aq20080_.htm?lang=en

-    The extension uses subscribes to a particular topic in a queue manager's queue.
-Please confirm that you have all of the following in the IBM WebSphere explorer
+    The extension subscribes to a particular topic in a queue manager's queue.
+Please confirm that you have all of the following in the IBM WebSphere MQ explorer

         a.
 A Queue Manager.
         b.
 A TCP Listener on some port controlled/managed by Queue Manager.
 This port will be the port which we will use to subscribe to the statistics from the extension.